2 Strong Pomona College Essay Examples

 Where to Get Feedback on Your Essay

 Want feedback like this on your Pomona College essay before you submit?
 We offer expert essay review by advisors who have helped students get into their dream schools.
-You can book a review with one of our experts to receive notes on your topic, grammar, and essay structure to make your essay stand out to admissions officers.
+You can book a review with an expert to receive notes on your topic, grammar, and essay structure to make your essay stand out to admissions officers.